 1. Provide training to county child welfare workers, tribal social services workers, and Guardians ad litem.

-2. QEWs will provide increased representation at county hearings.
+2. Qualified Expert Witnesses (QEWs) will provide increased representation at county hearings.

 3. Tribes will receive appropriate notice and support for participation.

-Strategies: NATI will provide a QEW Train the Trainers Curriculum and work with tribal communities to identify QEWs throughout the state.
+Strategies: NATI will provide a QEW Train the Trainer Curriculum and work with tribal communities to identify QEWs throughout the state.
 Training by CFSTC will emphasize use of QEWs, tribal notice, tribal/state relationship building, and other data-informed outcomes.
-CFSTC will provide support for DCFS to update policy and practice language in manuals and directives, and create ICWA resource guides for workers.
+CFSTC will provide support for North Dakota Department of Health and Human Services - Children and Family Services Division to update policy and practice language in manuals and directives, and create ICWA resource guides for workers.

 Goal 3: Increase stakeholder collaborative problem solving & relationship building for the review, development, & implementation strategies that improve ICWA compliance; use stakeholder input & data to create & implement policy & practice improvements.

-1. Agencies will work internally and across systems to identify barriers and facilitators to ICWA implementation, and develop and implement new policies and practices.
+1. Stakeholders will work internally and across systems to identify barriers and facilitators to ICWA implementation, and develop and implement new policies and practices.

-2. Agencies will use data to evaluate system strengths and weaknesses, develop new questions, and use data for CQI.
+2. Stakeholders will use data to evaluate system strengths and weaknesses, develop new questions, and use data for Continuous Quality Improvement (CQI).

 3. Policy and practice strategies will be reviewed and improved for their impact on outcomes.

 Design Teams will be used to facilitate joint problem solving and CQI.
-Organizations and committees that are vital to cross-system work, including NDIA, CIP, ICWA Subcommittee, DCFS, tribal courts and tribal ICWA/social services, will support these processes.
+Organizations and committees that are vital to cross-system work, including NDIAC, ND Supreme Court, ICWA Subcommittee, ND Department of Human Services - Children and Family Services Division, Tribal Courts and Tribal ICWA coordinators/social services, will support these processes.